 Fortunately, the door to the Help Center was in the support microsite’s footer.
 There, I found an easy-to-navigate knowledgebase with setup tutorials, troubleshooting guides, and even a section devoted to using Vypr in China.
 Maybe a popular topic among Vypr’s fan base?

 Also unusual was a guide to installing VyprVPN directly on my router.
 (Spoiler: you’ll need a special router and you’ll need to flash some firmware on there, so not for the faint of heart.
 But maybe just what you need if you’re a full household.)

-Generally speaking, while I did like what I found in the Help Center, VyprVPN’s documentation isn’t quite overflowing with detail, so don’t expect the depth and almost encyclopedic reach of NordVPN or ExpressVPN, which you can get a good taste of in our in-depth ExpressVPN review.
+Generally speaking, while I did like what I found in the Help Center, VyprVPN’s documentation isn’t quite overflowing with detail, so don’t expect the depth and almost encyclopedic reach of ExpressVPN, which you can get a good taste of in our in-depth ExpressVPN review or ExpressVPN price guide.